 Let’s understand Unified ID 2.0 better with an example:

-At the point of login, the consumer can see why the publisher wants to create this identifier as well as see how their personal information is used on the open internet.
+At the point of login, the user can see why the publisher wants to create this identifier and how their personal information is used on the open internet.
 They also get to set and control how their data is shared.

 Features of Unified ID 2.0

 While developing UID 2.0, The Trade Desk mainly focused on features that would continuously support publishers to deliver relevant content efficiently to consumers.
 Here are four key features of Unified ID 2.0: